 My name is pronounced like any ole other "Michelle," but I am NOTHING like any other Michele.

-I get paid to make things pretty -- logos, faces, websites, whatever.
+People pay me to make things pretty — logos, faces, costumes, whatever.
 I've designed apartments, planned events, written grants, edited films.
-Someone once paid me to decorate a wedding broom.
+Someone even paid me to decorate a wedding broom once.

 They gave me six months to live in 2016, and I'm still here.
+I have FSGS (Focal Segmental Glomerulosclerosis), and autoimmune disease that attacks my kidneys and scars them.
 It hasn't been easy.
 I isolate a lot, wear masks, eat carefully, and stay away from sick people, because I'm on immunosuppressive drugs.
 I started a memes page about my illness on instagram, called The Nephrotic Diva.
-I use humor to cope.
-When you see the word nephrotic, it's about kidneys that leak protein.
-My friends have helped me through this a lot.
-Illness shows you who your friends are.
+I use humor to cope (standup comedy is on my bucket list).
+When you see the word, “nephrotic,” it is referencing kidneys that leak protein, and if you ever see bubbles in your urine, go get checked!